 Choose a theme

 While the truly eclectic gallery walls make the biggest statement, those created with a bit more order can fit better within certain spaces and can be a little less daunting.
 If you’re feeling overwhelmed by the idea that anything goes, try a collection centered on a certain theme.
 Love vintage artwork?
 Try a grouping of your favorites.
 Experiment with a color scheme (like this black and white one above) or use only family photographs.
 Create a collection of your child’s best artwork in a playroom, a grouping of your favorite travel destinations, or a wall full of floral artwork.

 If at first you don’t succeed…

-Still need some inspiration?
-Check out gallery walls on Pinterest, explore Move Loot’s wall art offerings and start experimenting by grouping pieces you might not otherwise put together.
+Still, need some inspiration?
+Check out gallery walls on Pinterest and start experimenting with grouping pieces you might not otherwise put together.
 You’ll be surprised – it’s easier than you think!